feichao93/temme/readme.md

 // }
 ```

-### Content Functions (experimental)
+### Content Functions

 Call a content function, passing the capture-result object, the node and the arguments in the parentheses.
 Content function can do both matching and capturing.
 See [source codes](/src/contentFunctions.ts) for more implementation detail.

-Currently, this feature is experimental and there is only one built-in content function `find`. `find` try to capture a substring of the node text.
+Currently, there is only one built-in content function `find`. `find` try to capture a substring of the node text.

 * `find($x, 'world')` will try to capture the text **before** `'world'`.
 If the text of node is `'hello world'`, then the result will be `{ x: 'hello' }`
 * `find('hello', $x)` will try to capture the text **after** `'hello'`.